Find the team member resources you need, fast.

 Use this link to change your password

-The University of Tennessee Medical Center, as the region’s only academic medical center, recognizes the importance of continuing education and its integral role in the ability for our health professionals to provide outstanding health care and compassionate patient care.
+The University of Tennessee Medical Center, as the region’s only academic medical center, recognizes the importance of continuing education.
+As one of our most important team member resources, we recognize its integral role in the ability for our health professionals to provide outstanding health care and compassionate patient care.

 In support of furthering our health professionals’ careers, the medical center offers the chance to learn more about the hospital, continuing education opportunities, resources and policies and procedures of the organization.